singularityhub/interface/docs/pages/getting-started/developers.md

 ```

 In this case, it's good that we have `/code` mapped to our machine, because there will
-be a file called `tunel-server.log` in the folder you have mapped to it that gives
+be a file called `tunel-server-${ROBOTNAME}.log` in the folder you have mapped to it that gives
 the details of the server error.
 This is the file that the Flask application is logging
 to.